Are Dog Playgroups a Good Idea?

 Whether you’re joining a group or starting one, the activities should suit you and your dog.
 If you and your dog are couch potatoes, then an energetic dog/owner hiking club isn’t for you.

 Think About Supporting a Dog Charity

 Often, canine-focused social groups enjoy supporting dog-related causes.
-Kate Singleton, who founded the San Francisco Chihuahua Meetup in 2007, and her fellow Chihuahua owners use their meetup to address the problem of homeless dogs.
+Kate Singleton, who founded the San Francisco Chihuahua Meetup, and her fellow Chihuahua owners use their meetup to address the problem of homeless dogs.
 “We have had lots of dogs adopted via the meetup, and many of the members, including me, have started fostering,” she says.
 “We often will have raffles to raise dollars for rescue groups or to help our group with Meetup.com fees.”

 Manage the Dog Playgroup Consistently

 “Our group works because the people like the consistency,” says Singleton.

 Most important of all, you and your dog should enjoy the experience.
 “The exercise and socialization in a safe and pleasant atmosphere is the key,” says Zakrajsek.